 If you do not fulfil the entry requirements, you may be able to take supplementary courses.

-- a self-employed entrepreneur of your own company with a revenue and relevant activities that generate earnings, or affiliated to a public or private entrepreneurial milieu.
+- Be an entrepreneur with your own relevant company with a minimum working week of 25 hours on average.
+Your company must either have a revenue and relevant activities that generate earnings or be affiliated with a public or private entrepreneurial milieu

 Meeting the requirements is no guarantee for admission